 Both General Project and Creative Economy Project funds may be used for a wide variety of project expenses.
 Organizations may choose to dedicate funds to artistic or administrative costs.
 Other allowable expenses include research, marketing, program planning, outside fees, production, and evaluation.
 Please refer to the Funding Restrictions section of the OAC Guidelines for a list of activities the OAC cannot fund.

 There are two types of Project Support grants:

 General Project applicants may request up to $5,000.
-Actual grant award amounts will vary according to the availability of OAC funds as appropriated from the state legislature.
 All Project Support grants require a 1:1 match, preferably in cash.
 In-kind donations may also be used to supplement a match.
 Funded applicants must document all in-kind donations needed for their match when they complete their final report at the conclusion of the grant period.

 Creative Economy Project

 Creative Economy Project applicants may request up to $5,000 for planning grants and up to $20,000 for implementation grants.
-Grant award amounts are highly competitive and will generally be funded at a high percentage of the requested amount depending on the availability of OAC funds as appropriated from the state legislature.
 All Project Support grants require a 1:1 match, preferably in cash.
 In-kind donations may also be used as a match.
 Funded applicants must document all in-kind donations needed for their match when they complete their final report at the conclusion of the grant period.

 WHO MAY APPLY